Murder of Skylar Neese: Criminal charges

 On May 1, 2013, Shoaf pleaded guilty to second-degree murder.
-According to the court transcript, Shoaf said that she and Eddy picked up Neese in Eddy's car.
-The girls drove to Pennsylvania, got out of the car and began socializing.
-At a pre-arranged time, Shoaf and Eddy stabbed Skylar to death.
-The teens attempted to bury Neese's body, but were unable to do so and instead covered the body with branches.
 The court transcript indicates that other students overheard conversations between Shoaf and Eddy about the murder plot, but failed to report it, mistakenly believing that the girls were joking.
 According to Shoaf's plea agreement, she pleaded guilty to murder in the second degree by "unlawfully, feloniously, willfully, maliciously and intentionally causing the death of Skylar Neese by stabbing her and causing fatal injuries".
 In the plea agreement, the State of West Virginia recommended a sentence of 20 years incarceration.
-Rachel Shoaf expressed remorse and apologized to the Neeses, her own family, and God during her sentencing.
-Shoaf's family also issued a public apology for her actions through their lawyer.
+Shoaf's family issued a public apology for their daughter's actions through their lawyer.
+Following her guilty plea on May 1, 2013, on February 26, 2014, Shoaf received a sentence of 30 years in prison, with eligibility for parole after 10 years.

 On September 4, 2013, West Virginia prosecutors publicly identified Eddy as the second alleged perpetrator of the murder of Neese and announced that she would be tried as an adult.
-Eddy was indicted by a grand jury on September 6, 2013 on one count of kidnapping, one count of first-degree murder and one count of conspiracy to commit murder.
+Eddy was indicted by a grand jury on September 6, 2013, on one count of kidnapping, one count of first-degree murder and one count of conspiracy to commit murder.
 She pleaded not guilty.

 The date of the trial was originally set for January 28, 2014.
 Facing the prospect of additional charges from Pennsylvania authorities, Eddy pleaded guilty to first-degree murder.
-She expressed no remorse, but was sentenced to life in prison "with mercy"; under West Virginia law, she is eligible for parole after 15 years.
+She expressed no remorse, but was sentenced to life in prison "with mercy"; while sentenced as an adult, West Virginia law (as confirmed for the entire U.S. in SCOTUS' 2012 decision Miller v.
+Alabama) requires that a juvenile offender have a possibility of parole on a whole-life sentence, with Eddy eligible for parole after 15 years.
 Pennsylvania authorities did not file charges as per the plea deal.

-Following her guilty plea on May 1, 2013, on February 25, 2014 Shoaf received a sentence of 30 years in prison and will be eligible for parole after 10 years.